 Assistant Professor, English and Africana Studies

-I am currently serving as the interim Co-Director of the Africana Studies Program, and I am affiliated with the Jewish Studies Program and the Women's and Gender Studies Program.
+I am currently serving as the Co-Director of the Africana Studies Program alongside Dr. Connie Wolfe.
+I am also affiliated with the Jewish Studies Program and the Women's and Gender Studies Program, and I am the faculty advisor to the Black Students Association.

-I teach interdisciplinary courses that examine the intersections of race, human rights violations and genocide through the study of 20th century and contemporary literature(s).
-In courses such as Genocide and Blackness, Holocaust Literature, Global Black Literature and Literature of Genocide, I guide students toward expanded understandings of concepts we think we know, including genocide, blackness and literature.
-I use these innovative definitions to help students understand how marginalized populations have used literature to combat violence and to highlight how literature emphasizes our global humanity by reminding us that we are citizens of one world, connected to not only the people waiting for us at home, but also to those we will never meet, except within the pages of our books.
+I teach interdisciplinary courses that examine the intersections of race, genocide, and human rights violations through the study of twentieth-century and contemporary literature(s).
+In courses such as Genocide and Blackness, Holocaust Literature, Global Black Literature, and Literature of Genocide, I guide students toward expanded understandings of concepts we think we know, including genocide, Blackness, and literature.
+I use these innovative definitions to help students understand how marginalized populations have used literature to combat violence and turn their stories into art and to highlight how literature emphasizes our global humanity by reminding us that we are citizens of one world who are connected to not only the people waiting for us at home but also to those we will never meet, except within the pages of our books.

 Research, Scholarship or Creative/Artistic Interests

-I study 20th century and contemporary African American and American Literatures; Global Black Literature; Holocaust Literature; Genocide Literature; Literature of Human Rights Violations; and Comparative Race and Ethnic Studies to produce work that intertwines scholarship and activism and highlights how literature can combat genocide, its precursors, and its reverberations.
+I study twentieth-century and contemporary African American and American Literatures; Global Black Literature; Holocaust Literature; Genocide Literature; Human Rights Literature; and Comparative Race and Ethnicity Studies to produce work that intertwines scholarship and activism and highlights how literature can combat genocide, its precursors, and its reverberations.